noahbald/oxvg/readme.md

 # Oxidised Vector Graphics

-This project is an effort to improve the SVG tooling with a unified parser, transformer, optimiser, and linter.
+This project is an effort to improve the SVG tooling with browser-grade parsing, transforming, optimising, and linting.

 ## Features

 The following is a high-level overview of planned features

-- [ ] SVG parser

-  - [ ] Full XML 1.1 Compatibility
-  - [ ] Full SVG 1.2 Compatibility
-  - [ ] Full SVG 2.0 Compatibility
-  - [ ] Testing
-  - [ ] Human readable & understandable error-reporting
-  - [ ] O(n) time complexity

 - [ ] SVG Transformer/Optimiser